inanna-malick/akka-streams-example/README.md

 ```

-Finally, we combine these steps to create a description of a stream processing graph, which we materialize and run with .runWith()
+Finally, we combine these steps to create a description of a stream processing graph, which we materialize and run with .runWith().

 ```
 val res: Future[Map[String, WordCount]] =